News

 Here are a few things you can do.

 • Encourage your local council to implement firmer targets and stronger regulations.
-Sign our petition or write a letter to your MP.
+Sign our petition .

 • If you’re an individual, support businesses with a composting facility in place – check out our map.